MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-webchat.md

 ### Development embedding options

-#### Option 1 - Keep your secret hidden, exchange your secret for a token, and generate the embed
+#### Option 1 - Exchange your secret for a token, and generate the embed

 Use this option if you can execute a server-to-server request to exchange your web chat secret for a temporary token, and if you want to make it difficult for other developers to embed your bot in their websites.